 See: GeForce Game Ready Driver installation error on Windows.

 6] Install through Non-Thin Client Origin Installer

 If none of the above solutions work for you, you can try installing the Origin client through the non-thin client installer.
 Get the non-thin client installer from the official website and then run it as an administrator.
 See if you are able to install the Origin client without any error now.

 In case you are using VPN software or a tunneling app, there are chances that the error is caused due to it.
 So, you can try uninstalling the VPN software and then try installing the Origin client.
 Some affected users have confirmed that this method worked for them.
 Hopefully, this will fix the error for you if nothing else did.

 Read: Can’t download or install Xbox Game Pass Games on Windows PC.

 How do I fix error 0xc00007b?

-To fix error code 0xc00007b when installing Origin, here are fixes you can try downloading and installing MS Visual C++ Redistributable Package, installing pending Windows updates, enabling the .NET Framework, or running System File Checker (SFC) scan.
+To fix error code 0xc00007b when installing Origin, you can try downloading and installing MS Visual C++ Redistributable Package, installing pending Windows updates, enabling the .NET Framework, or running System File Checker (SFC) scan.
 Apart from that, you can make sure that you have the latest DirectX version.
 If that doesn’t help, troubleshoot the error in a clean boot state.

 Hope this article helps you get rid of error code 20:2 that prevents you from successfully installing the Origin client on your Windows PC.